-The field RO is a bit located at address 0x1C [18].
+The field RO is a bit located at address 0x1C[18].
 This bit is part of the location ANG.

-Rotation direction (post-linearization).
+Rotation Direction (post-linearization).
 If set to 0, increasing angle movement is in the clockwise direction when looking down on the top of the die.
 If set to 1, increasing angle movement is in the counterclockwise direction.

-Note: If ZERO_OFFSET is changed, linearization is used, and RD or RO is changed; recalibration of ZCD_TURNS_OFFSET may be needed.
-For further information, see the ZCD_TURNS_OFFSET description.
+Note: If ZERO_OFFSET is changed, linearisation is used, RD is changed, or RO is changed, recalibrating ZCD_TURNS_OFF-SET may be needed.
+Read the documentation of ZCD_TURNS_OFFSET for further information.